onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "You hear that Mr. Anderson?...
 That is the sound of inevitability..." - [Agent Smith](https://www.imdb.com/title/tt0133093/quotes/?item=qt0324266), probably

+> "The only thing greater than the power of the mind is the courage of the heart." - [John Forbes Nash](https://www.goodreads.com/quotes/795192-the-only-thing-greater-than-the-power-of-the-mind)

 > "It is easier to resist at the beginning than at the end." - [Leonardo da Vinci](https://www.goodreads.com/quotes/187861-it-is-easier-to-resist-at-the-beginning-than-at)